Sumptuous stroked text in CSS

 The default is to position (paint) the stroke on top of the fill.
 This means that if the stroke gets wider, it swallows up the letter.
 You need paint-order to be consistent to avoid this mess.
 Ideally, you want to control the alignment of the stroke to decide how the stroke and fill co-mingle.

-And since stroke alignment is a thing in design tools like Figma, some designs cannot be done in CSS!
+And stroke alignment is not a thing in CSS.
+Since stroke alignment is a thing in design tools like Figma, some designs cannot be done in CSS!
 This is the perfect recipe for snarky behaviour between designers and devs! 😅

 stroke panel in figma design tool